Vivek Thazhathattil

 Unsteady Wake Dynamics in Multi-Cylinder Arrays

 Using Large-Eddy Simulation (LES) at Re = 10,000 to determine flow evolution past side-by-side cylinders.
-Complex network analysis identifies the location and spatial extent of flow regions governing unsteady wake dynamics, distinguishing between asymmetric gap flows and symmetric shedding patterns.
+Complex network analysis identifies the location and spatial extent of flow regions governing unsteady wake dynamics.

 Read Publication →